 Many drivers are unaware of this option, but they can file a claim with their insurance policy and file a lawsuit to cover the rest.
 However, drivers cannot double collect from both insurance companies for the full amount.

-For example, suppose the car owner’s insurance company paid $2000 after the vehicle owner paid $500 for their deductible.
 In that case, the driver might seek $500 from the at-fault driver for their deductible.
 The driver’s auto insurance company may pursue subrogation with the at-fault driver’s insurance company for the remaining $2000, but that generally doesn’t directly involve the drivers of either vehicle.

 Use Caution When Reporting an Accident to the Insurance Company

 Most car insurance companies require that their insureds and claimants report any accidents or claims to them as soon as possible.
 Knowing how to communicate with them before calling can benefit your claim.
-The best thing to do is have a car accident lawyer on board already, and let them inform the insurance company of the accident.
+The best thing to do is to have a car accident lawyer on board already and let them inform the insurance company of the accident.

 The insurance agents and claims adjusters will likely seem sympathetic, concerned, and helpful.
 Injured motorists must remember that their job and goal is to pay a minimum on each claim they settle.
 After all, less money spent on claims means more to their bottom line.

 Injured individuals should always tell the truth about their accident or claim, but they should be very mindful of how they describe the circumstances.
-Often, the insurance company and its claims adjusters will try to blame the accident on the injured party’s own actions to avoid their own liability.
+Often, the insurance company and its claims adjusters will try to blame the accident on the injured party’s actions to avoid their liability.

-Be cautious not to provide information that the insurance company can twist for their own interests, and don’t provide any more information than is necessary or asked.
+Be cautious not to provide information that the insurance company can twist for their interests, and don’t provide any more information than is necessary or asked.
 Also, remember to describe only the facts of the accident.
 Making additional statements or commentary can impede the success of the case.

-Insurance communications can make or break a claim, so it’s best to hire a seasoned car accident attorney first before speaking with the insurance company.
 This way, they can report the claim and handle all communications with the insurance company and claims adjuster.
 Doing so will significantly decrease your chances of innocently and unknowingly jeopardizing your claim.

 Seek Help From an Experienced Car Accident Lawyer

 Suppose you were recently involved in a motor vehicle accident.
-In that case, you need the knowledge and experience of a skilled personal injury lawyer.
-Depending on the insurance coverage of the at-fault party and your own insurance coverage, your claim can quickly become complicated.
+In that case, you need the knowledge and experience of a skilled Chicago personal injury lawyer.

 No one wants to deal with a complex car accident injury claim while trying to recover physically, so always leave this process to an experienced car accident attorney.